We Deal in Lead A Weird West Gunslinger Adventure Game

 The Order…

-After a significant event, the Errant may attempt to re-forge the Order.
-Rolling a HRT save, if successful, means the Order is made whole once more, removing the +2 penalty.
+After a significant event, the Errant may attempt to re-forge the Order with an HRT save.
+Success restores the Order, removing the +2 penalty.

 Some breaks, like from a sacrifice, cannot be mended.
 A new Order must be formed with at least two different members.